 Example: peak power fee

 Consider the peak power fee pipeline from the calculation reference.
 To optimise consumption against this tariff, declare quarter-hourly energy offtake as the decision variable.
 Each function emits its optimisation form: Aggregate to hourly energy (: the four quarter-hours in hour ): Divide by 1 hour to get hourly power: Select the 3 highest hours per month (: the hours in month ).
 Introduce a binary and threshold : Aggregate(mean) over selected hours.
-Average the 3 selected values: Multiply by 50 SEK/kW to get the monthly cost: The optimiser minimises against , subject to whatever consumption constraints the customer’s assets impose.Functions
+Average the 3 selected values: Multiply by 50 SEK/kW to get the monthly cost: The optimiser minimises against , subject to whatever consumption constraints the customer’s assets impose.Alternative linear implementation

 Add